 - (a) as indicated on any invoice provided by the Supplier to the Client; or

-- (b) the Supplier’s quoted price (subject to clause 5.2) which will be valid for the period stated in the quotation or otherwise for a period of thirty (30) days.
+- (b) the Supplier’s quoted price which will be valid for the period stated in the quotation or otherwise for a period of thirty (30) days.

-- At the Supplier’s sole discretion, a non-refundable deposit may be required.
+- At the Supplier’s discretion, a non-refundable deposit may be required.

-- Time for payment for the Goods being of the essence, the Price will be payable by the Client on the date/s determined by the Supplier, which may be:
+- The Price will be payable by the Client on the date/s determined by the Supplier, which may be:

 - Payment may be made by cash, electronic on-line banking, credit card, ecommerce facility or by any other method as agreed to between the Client and the Supplier.

-- Delivery (“Delivery”) of the Goods is taken to occur at the time that:
+- Delivery of the Goods is taken to occur at the time that:

-- (a) the Client or the Client’s nominated carrier takes possession of the Goods at the Supplier’s address; or
+- (a) the Client or the Client’s nominated agent takes possession of the Goods at the Supplier’s address; or

-- (b) the Supplier (or the Supplier’s nominated carrier) delivers the Goods to the Client’s nominated address even if the Client is not present at the address.
+- (b) the Supplier (or the Supplier’s nominated agent) delivers the Goods to the Client’s nominated address even if the Client is not present at the address.